57 Poker Terms And Slang Phrases You Need To Know

-The number of cards needed in the middle is the “gap” so if you have a hand like 5-7, you have a one-gapper (the six is missing).
+The number of cards needed in the middle is the “gap” so if you have a hand like 5-7, you have a one-gapper (the 6 is missing).

 A hand like 7-10 is a two-gapper, etc.

-It describes a player’s ability to quickly adjust to different situations and find the best play available to them on the spot.
+Describes a player’s ability to adjust to different situations and find the best play available to them on the spot.

 Such a player is capable of shifting gears as required, just as if they were driving a car.